DaleMargel/Web-Survey/Readme.md

 	2. Container Orchestration
 	3. Host Server

-> While researching these topics I kept bumping in to works by [Jason Miller](https://github.com/developit).
+> While researching these topics I kept bumping in to works by [Jason Miller](https://github.com/developit), a fellow Canadian.
 I have adopted a lot of it and would like to thank him for sharing.

 [Next> WishList](WishList.md)